-E&S Risk Categorization: Categorize potential clients as having high, medium or low E&S risk using adequate instruments to determine the appropriate level of management and monitoring.
+Categorize potential clients as having high, medium or low E&S risk using adequate instruments to determine the appropriate level of management and monitoring.

-Assessment:

-Assess E&S issues of all new clients, as an integral part of the investment appraisal process, against the Exclusion List, Local Legislation, and relevant international standards, including the UN Guiding Principles for Business and Human Rights, and ILO Core Conventions.
+Assessment: Assess E&S issues of all new clients, as an integral part of the investment appraisal process, against the Exclusion List, Local Legislation, and relevant international standards, including the

+UN Guiding Principles for Business and Human Rights, and ILO Core Conventions.

-In the assessment of high risk clients, or clients with high risk activities, the IFC Performance Standards and associated EHS Guidelines shall also be applied.
+In the assessment of high risk clients, or clients with high risk activities, the IFC Performance tion, and relevant international standards, including the UN Guiding Principles for Business and Human Rights, ILO Core Conventions, and in the cases of high risk clients, or clients with high

-Monitoring:
+Standards and associated EHS Guidelines shall also be applied.

+Monitoring: -Monitor clients' performance, and continued compliance with the Exclusion List, Local Legisla-

+$risk\ activities,\ the\ IFC\ Performance\ Standards\ and\ associated\ EHS\ Guidelines.$

-- Monitor clients' performance, and continued compliance with the Exclusion List, Local Legislation, and relevant international standards, including the UN Guiding Principles for Business and Human Rights, ILO Core Conventions, and in the cases of high risk clients, or clients with high risk activities, the IFC Performance Standards and associated EHS Guidelines. - Monitor progress on agreed ESAPs on E&S matters, including progress towards action plans, using technical expertise where necessary.
-For high risk clients or clients with high risk activities, external monitoring is recommended, and in some cases, it may be required. - Identify and record any serious incidents involving portfolio companies and material breaches in the Requirements - Seek to work with clients to continually improve their E&S performance
+-Monitor progress on agreed ESAPs on E&S matters, including progress towards action plans, using technical expertise where necessary.
+For high risk clients or clients with high risk activities, external monitoring is recommended, and in some cases, it may be required.

+-Identify and record any serious incidents involving portfolio companies and material breaches in the Requirements

+-Seek to work with clients to continually improve their E&S performance
-Annual E&S Reporting:

-Submit regular reporting on E&S Performance (not less than annually) in a format acceptable to SIFEM's Investment Advisor.
+Annual E&S Reporting: Submit regular reporting on E&S Performance (not less than annually) in a format acceptable to SIFEM's Investment Advisor.